apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 1. Hive MetaStore: Connect to a Hive MetaStore, so that you can directly access Hive, Iceberg, Hudi and other data in it.
 2. Elasticsearch: Connect to an ES cluster and directly access the tables and shards in it.
+3. JDBC: Connect to the standard database access interface (JDBC) to access data of various databases. (currently only support `jdbc:mysql`)

 This function will be used as a supplement and enhancement to the previous external table connection method (External Table) to help users perform fast multi-catalog federated queries.